robertoschwald/grails-audit-logging-plugin-examples/README.md

 ##Configuration##

- - MongoDB as the only DataSource
+ - H2 as the only DataSource
  - Hibernate dependencies
  - Spring-Security-Core to secure the pages and to get the actor in AuditLog
+ - database-migration to setup the schema

 ## Dependencies ##